 View all courses offered at College Heights Secondary School and where they can take you.
 Please download: Pathways Booklet

-See all of the options available in Grade 9.
+See all of the options available in Grade 9 and course selection sheet as well as information sites for transitioning.

-Read up on all of the courses that we offer.
+Read up on all of the courses that we offer and grade course selection sheet.

 Dual Credit Opportunities – Conestoga College

-More information about dual credit can also be found at the website below.
+Information about dual credit can be found at the website below.

 For more information about the program please visit the following website: https://www.ugdsb.ca/shsm